Digicel: 2010–present

 In June 2013, Digicel announced that it would invest $9 billion in a mobile phone network in Myanmar, if granted a licence.
 However, Digicel lost the licence bid to Telenor and Ooredoo.
 Digicel acquired SAT Telecom, a cable and internet company in Dominica, in February 2014 and relaunched the brand as Digicel Play in October of that year.
 In September, Digicel acquired Telstar Cable Limited in Jamaica.
 In 2015, TchoTcho was relaunched as MonCash with additional banking services.
 In September 2016, Digicel Play launched as Play Go, a live streaming service.
 In July 2017, Digicel bought 16.6% of Tonga Cable from the government.
 In January 2019, O'Brien named Jean-Yves Charlier as chief executive, replacing Michael Willner.
 Jean-Yves stepped down as the Group CEO of Digicel in July 2020, and Oliver Coughlin was named the CEO for Digicel's Caribbean and Latin American business.

 In May 2020, Digicel announced plans to restructure its debt.
 The restructuring plan was approved by Digicel's bondholders and completed in June 2020.
 As part of the exchange, O'Brien contributed $50 million in assets to Digicel, consisting of the company's Jamaican headquarters and $25 million in cash.
 In November 2020, Digicel announced that, in its financial second quarter to the end of September, its earnings have dropped due to impact of the COVID-19 pandemic.

 In October 2021, Digicel announced the sale of its Pacific operations to Telstra Group, an Australian telecommunications company.
 The sale was estimated at US$1.6 billion.
+However this was thrown into doubt in March 2022 when the Papua New Guinea government imposed a retrospective tax of over $100m on the company.